The joys of the reclusive life

 Renunciation of the world leads to peace

-Why he suffers such acute opprobrium is not made clear in this particular text, though you can only assume it is owing to his philosophical stance against the principles of Enlightenment thinking and the sovereignty of the power of the mind.
+Why he suffers such acute opprobrium is not made clear in this particular text, though one can only assume it is owing to his philosophical stance against the principles of Enlightenment thinking and its belief in the sovereignty of the power of the mind.

-Indeed, Rousseau’s ideas were precursors to the Age of Sensibility and Romanticism, whereby subjectivity, feeling and introspection took centre stage in a man’s life:
+Indeed, Rousseau’s ideas were precursors to the Age of Sensibility and Romanticism, whereby subjectivity, feeling and introspection took centre stage in a person’s life:

 It is from this time that I can date my total renunciation of the world and the great love of solitude which has never since left me.
 The task I had set myself could only be performed in absolute isolation; it called for long and tranquil meditations, which are impossible in the bustle of society life.